mknx/smarthome/install.md

 Python
 ------
-Python 2.6 and 2.7 is recommended.
-3.x could have problems.
+Python 3.2 is recommended.
+2.x is not supported any more.

-The base system needs two modules: `# apt-get install python-configobj python-dateutil`
+`$ sudo apt-get install python3 python3-dev python3-setuptools`

-Calculating of sunset/sunrise in triggers,requires installation of **pyephem** as well.
+Calculating of sunset/sunrise in triggers,requires installation of **ephem** as well.

 <pre>
 <code>
-# apt-get install python-pip python-dev
+$ sudo easy_install3 pip
-# pip install pyephem
+$ sudo pip-3.2 install ephem
 </code>
 </pre>